Cavity-enhanced optical lattices for scaling neutral atom quantum technologies to higher qubit numbers: Introduction

-In quantum simulators, the depth variation in the optical lattice potential leads to a spatial variation of the tunneling rate, the interaction parameters, and the chemical potential.
+In analog quantum simulators, the depth variation in the optical lattice potential leads to a spatial variation of the tunneling rate, the interaction parameters, and the chemical potential.
 Therefore, descriptions of such quantum systems must rely on local-density approximations~\cite{bloch08} and take into account edge effects that can become more important than those in the bulk system.
-Quantum simulations are often initialized in a low-entropy Mott insulating state, where each lattice site is occupied by a single atom~\cite{bloch08}.
-The lattice inhomogeneity limits the size and fidelity of a Mott insulating state, which in turn restricts the size and fidelity of the quantum simulation.
+Analog quantum simulations are often initialized in a low-entropy Mott insulating state, where each lattice site is occupied by a single atom~\cite{bloch08}.
+The lattice inhomogeneity limits the size and fidelity of this Mott insulating state, which in turn restricts the size and fidelity of the analog quantum simulation.

 Scaling up quantum resources will also improve the stability of state-of-the-art optical lattice clocks.
-The fundamental limit to clock stability is the quantum projection noise, which scales $\propto 1/\sqrt{N}$, where $N$ is the number of atoms.
-In one-dimensional (1D) optical lattice clocks (the most common type), increasing the atom number leads to interaction-induced frequency shifts~\cite{campbell09,lemke11,martin13b}, which lower the clock accuracy.
-These shifts can be reduced by using 2D~\cite{swallows11} or 3D lattices~\cite{akatsuka10,campbell17}, in which case the atom number is limited by the mode area or mode volume of the optical lattices, respectively.
-Here, the mode area (volume) refers to the overlap area (volume) of the two (three) orthogonal beams that create the lattices, which is directly proportional to the number of usable lattice sites.
+The fundamental limit to clock stability is the quantum projection noise, which scales $\propto 1/\sqrt{N}$, where $N$ is the number of concurrently interrogated atoms.
+In one-dimensional (1D) optical lattice clocks (the most common type), increasing the atom number leads to interaction-induced frequency shifts~\cite{campbell09,lemke11,martin13b}, which lower the clock's accuracy.
+These shifts can be reduced by using 2D~\cite{swallows11} or 3D lattices~\cite{akatsuka10,campbell17}, in which case $N$ is limited by the mode area or mode volume of the optical lattices, respectively.
+Here, the mode area (volume) refers to the overlap area (volume) of the two (three) orthogonal beams that create the lattices, which is directly proportional to the number of usable lattice sites, and thus $N$.

+For these reasons, solutions to the lattice inhomogeneity problem have been long sought after.
+Towards this goal, methods to improve the homogeneity have been investigated, such as increasing the lattice beam waist~\cite{nicholson12,bothwell22}, the addition of compensating laser beams~\cite{hart15,mazurenko17,chiu18}, and the projection of box potentials~\cite{gall21,wei21}.
+Out of these methods, increasing the lattice beam waist provides the most fundamental improvement, because it is compatible with additional potential-shaping methods.
+Moreover, it also provides the most significant improvement: linearly increasing the beam waist quadratically increases the mode area of 2D optical lattices.
+However, increasing the beam waist is limited by the available laser power.
+A standard solution to limited laser power is to enhance it in an optical cavity, and many research groups have created 1D optical lattices for different purposes~\cite{brusch06,yi11,nicholson12,kulosa15,brown17,yamaguchi19,kawasaki20,bothwell22}.
+However, work on 2D~\cite{bowden19,cai20} or 3D cavity lattices~\cite{akatsuka10} is much more scarce, because significant technical challenges must be overcome to ensure stable trapping.